-In addition, many older LGBT adults are concerned about how they will be treated during their “Golden Years.”
-A national AARP survey, “Maintaining Dignity: Understanding and Responding to the Challenges Facing Older LGBT Americans,” asked members of the LGBT community a number of questions related to aging and how being a member of the LGBT community affects their outlook on growing older.
+In addition, many older LGBTQ adults are concerned about how they will be treated during their “Golden Years.”
+A national AARP survey, “Maintaining Dignity: Understanding and Responding to the Challenges Facing Older LGBTQ Americans,” asked members of the LGBTQ community a number of questions related to aging and how being a member of the LGBTQ community affects their outlook on growing older.
 Data was collected from October 27 to November 12, 2017, through an online survey of 1,762 lesbian, gay, bisexual, and transgender (LGBT) Americans age 45 and older.
 Among some of the more informative findings were the following:

 - 67 percent of respondents said they would be very or somewhat concerned about neglect

 - 61 percent have a fear of physical harassment

 - 61 percent wondered whether they would be refused access to services or face limited access